Northcote Pottery 13cm Terracotta Greige Saucer

 Older, healthy plants will produce “pup” plants around their base.
 Carefully separate the pups when re-potting and place in a suitable mix.

-Mushroom: for an indoor plant with a twist, grow and harvest nutritious mushrooms.
+Mushrooms: for an indoor plant with a twist, grow and harvest nutritious mushrooms.

 Maidenhair fern: a beautiful indoor plant that can add grace and charm to your home.

-Air-cleaning plants: looking to add some life to your home that can make it healthier, too?
+Air-purifying plants: looking to add some life to your home that can make it healthier, too?

 Check out our huge range of plants now and get your garden growing!